smartdevicelink/sdl_evolution/proposals/0216-widget-support.md

   <param name="duplicateWindowID" type="Integer" mandatory="false">
     <description>
       Optional parameter.
-Specify whether the content sent to an existing window should be duplicated to the creating window.
+Specify whether the content sent to an existing window should be duplicated to the created window.
-      If there doesn't exist a window with the ID the request will be rejected with `INVALID_DATA`.
+      If there isn't a window with the ID, the request will be rejected with `INVALID_DATA`.
     </description>
   </param>
 </function>